zain661/webhook-pipeline/README.md

 ## Design Decisions

 **Why BullMQ + Redis instead of polling?**
 The initial version used polling every 3 seconds (see `feature/polling-approach` branch).
-This worked but created two problems for disaster scenarios: up to 3 second delay before processing starts, and only 1 job processed at a time.
+This worked but created two problems for disaster scenarios: up to 3 second delay before processing starts, and only 1 job is processed at a time.
 BullMQ gives instant pickup (~330ms vs ~1216ms) and 5 concurrent workers.
 At 100 simultaneous jobs: 47 jobs/sec vs 21 jobs/sec.
 The tradeoff is one additional service (Redis) in the stack.

 **Why is the database the source of truth, not Redis?**
 Redis is ephemeral — if it restarts, queue contents are lost.
 Every job is saved to PostgreSQL before being pushed to Redis.
 If Redis goes down, jobs are not lost — they can be requeued from the database.
 This is critical for a humanitarian system where losing a report is not acceptable.

 **Why priority queue?**
 In disaster scenarios, a field team's routine daily check should not block a hospital's emergency request.
 Reports with `severity_score >= 8` are pushed to the queue with priority 1.
 Everything else gets priority 10.
-BullMQ processes lower priority numbers first.
+BullMQ processes lower-priority numbers first.

 **Why separate containers for API and worker from the same image?**
 One Dockerfile builds one image.
 Docker Compose runs it with different commands.
-This is simpler than maintaining separate Dockerfiles while still giving full process isolation — either service can restart independently.
+This is simpler than maintaining separate Dockerfiles while still giving full process isolation; either service can restart independently.

 **Why JSONB for payload, result, and action_config?**
 Webhooks can have any shape.
 Action configs vary by type.
 JSONB lets each pipeline define its own schema without database migrations for every new field.
 TypeScript types enforce structure at the application layer.